C. S. Pacat: Literary career

 Pacat's first novel Captive Prince began as an online serial of original "slash" fiction on LiveJournal, where it garnered viral attention.
 Self-published in February 2013, Captive Prince was then acquired by Penguin Random House, and published commercially in April 2015 in multiple territories.
 The sequel Prince's Gambit was released in July 2015, and the final novel in the trilogy Kings Rising was released in February 2016.
 The series was short-listed for the Sara Douglass Book Series Award, part of the Aurealis Awards.

 In 2017 she revealed that she was working on a new comic series Fence, about the world of fencing.
 The series has since been expanded to include a series of novels by Sarah Rees Brennan and was nominated for a GLAAD award in 2019.

-In 2019 she announced a new trilogy, Dark Rise, a YA fantasy novel series.
+In 2019 she announced a new trilogy, Dark Rise, a young adult fantasy novel series.
 The first installment hit the New York Times bestsellers list in October 2021 and was awarded the 2021 Aurealis Award for Best Fantasy Novel.